mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 - Email + Matrix + Slack + GitHub catch up
     - Followed up on some pending GitHub issues
     - Followed up on org insurance todo
+    - Reached out to publicist
+    - Other responses and conversations
 - Design call to talk through bidirectional navigation issue
 - 1:1 with Sean
+- Reviewed everyone's work logs and talked to a couple people about updating the work log format
+- Prepped a list of open questions for administrative / org transition stuff
+- Call with Adam and Sam about administrative stuff
 - Organized todos related to administrative / org transition stuff
-- Reviewed everyone's work logs and talked to a couple people about updating the work log format
+- Signed new org insurance
+- Sent out email about new invoicing process

 ## 2023-11-15 (Wed)
 - Email + Matrix + Slack + GitHub catch up